 Create Route 53 Resolver Rules

-The next step is to create Route 53 Resolver Rules.
-Route 53 Resolver rule allows to define two actions: Forward or System.
+The next step involves creating Route 53 Resolver Rules.
+A Route 53 Resolver rule allows you to define two actions: Forward or System.

-• With Forward, you can configure Route 53 Resolver to forward DNS queries to an external DNS resolvers (eg DNS server on- your premise).
+• With the Forward action, you can configure Route 53 Resolver to forward DNS queries to an external DNS resolver (e.g., a DNS server on your premises).

-• With System, Route 53 will query internally for domain name resolution (Private DNS zones, VPC DNS, and Public DNS).
+• With the System action, Route 53 will internally query for domain name resolution (Private DNS zones, VPC DNS, and Public DNS).

-1. Go to Route 53 console through the search box and find Route 53.
+1. Open the Route 53 console using the search box and locate Route 53.

-• In the left sidebar, select Rules and select Create rule.
+• In the left sidebar, select Rules and then click on Create rule.

 RDGW